dbarowy/bingerator/README.md

 3. Opting to _pay_ to upgrade to Google Site Search, which lifts the number of transactions you can perform, [removes your ability to search the entire web](https://support.google.com/customsearch/answer/72326?hl=en).
 4. The old [Google Web Search API](https://developers.google.com/web-search/), which actually does do what I want, is deprecated.

 I could have worked around #1 by using the web API instead, which does come with acceptable documentation, but #2, #3, and #4 were dealbreakers for me.
 Bing's only shortcoming is that the MSDN documentation is kind of a mess, since it refers to previous versions of the Bing API.
-I eventually discovered [the following page](http://datamarket.azure.com/dataset/bing/search) which contains the correct documentation, but puzzlingly in Microsoft Word format.
+I eventually discovered [the following page](http://datamarket.azure.com/dataset/bing/search) which contains the correct documentation, but puzzlingly, this documentation is in Microsoft Word format.
 You win some, you lose some, I suppose.

 If Google changes #2, #3, and #4, I will happily add support for Google web search.